ataraxia7899/REPO_LuckyUpgrades/README.md

 1. Player A picks up an upgrade item
 2. **All clients** detect this via Harmony patches on `PunManager.UpgradeXXX()`
-3. Each client checks if the upgrade should be wasted (ChanceToWasteUpgrade)
-4. Each client rolls against the configured chance
+3. Each client rolls against the configured chance
-5. If successful, the client applies the upgrade to **themselves**
+4. If successful, the client applies the upgrade to **themselves**

 ---